mc451742/CISC7016/README.md

-# CISC7016 Advanced Topics in Computer Science
+# CISC7016 Advanced Topics In Computer Science
 CISC7016 Course Paper Implementation Code

 The implementation code of this course paper is based on PyTorch framework: https://pytorch.org/